 We derive our revenues from the sale of oil and natural gas produced from our properties.
 Revenues are a function of the volume produced, the prevailing market price at the time of sale, oil quality, Btu content and transportation costs to market.
 We use derivative instruments to hedge future sales prices on a substantial, but varying, portion of our oil production.
-We have not hedged natural gas production since March 2022 due to the mismatch between our operators' pricing formulas and settlement mechanics on natural gas hedges.
+We also entered into a number of costless collars for natural gas in the first quarter of 2025.
 We expect our derivative activities will help us achieve more predictable cash flows and reduce our exposure to downward price fluctuations.
 The use of derivative instruments has in the past, and may in the future, prevent us from realizing the full benefit of upward price movements but also mitigates the effects of declining price movements.